 A Benefits entity is configured by default in PPO and can be used to capture and track benefits.
 There are also some standard reports that are available to support the process of benefit tracking.

-The Benefits entity can be accessed when you hover over the Projects Menu with your mouse or from the Project View page.
+The Benefits entity can be accessed when you hover over the Projects Menu or from the Project View page.
 If you do not see the Benefits entity, make sure that the entity has been enabled on your instance and that your user group has been granted access to the entity.